 There is no single, standard treatment for Down syndrome.
 Treatments are based on each individual’s physical and intellectual needs, as well as his or her personal strengths and limitations.1 People with Down syndrome can receive proper care while living at home and in the community.

 A child with Down syndrome likely will receive care from a team of health professionals, including, but not limited to, physicians, special educators, speech therapists, occupational therapists, physical therapists, and social workers.
 All professionals who interact with children with Down syndrome should provide stimulation and encouragement.

-People with Down syndrome are at a greater risk for a number of health problems and conditions than are those who do not have Down syndrome.
+People with Down syndrome are at a greater risk for a number of health problems and conditions than are people who do not have Down syndrome.
 Many of these associated conditions may require immediate care right after birth, occasional treatment throughout childhood and adolescence, or long-term treatments throughout life.
-For example, an infant with Down syndrome may need surgery a few days after birth to correct a heart defect; or a person with Down syndrome may have digestive problems that require a lifelong special diet.
-For more information, visit the What conditions or disorders are commonly associated with it? section.
+For example, an infant with Down syndrome may need surgery a few days after birth to correct a heart defect, or a person with Down syndrome may have digestive problems that require a lifelong special diet.
+For more information, visit the What conditions or disorders are commonly associated with Down syndrome? section.

 Children, teens, and adults with Down syndrome also need the same regular medical care as those without the condition, from well-baby visits and routine vaccinations as infants to reproductive counseling and cardiovascular care later in life.
 Like other people, they also benefit from regular physical activity and social activities.